kubecost/cluster-turndown/docs/kubecost-turndown.md

 ```

 #### Helper Utility for Scheduling
-Also supplied is a bash script that locates the service ip, and sends the schedule request via `curl`.
+There is a `set-schedule.sh` bash script provided with this documentation that can assist in setting a turndown schedule.
+It provides automation for the previous steps:
+* Locates the service public IP
+* Sends a request to the scheduling endpoint via `cURL`.

 Make sure that your dates are properly RFC3339 formatted.

 ```bash
 $ ./set-schedule.sh <START> <END> <REPEAT>